 \subsection{Communication with Clients}

-The communication with a client is a process, where the delegate $i$ receives the requests (Transactions) from the client $c$ (lightweight/common nodes) and replies to the client after the corresponding execution.
+The communication with a client is modelled as a process, where the delegate $i$ receives the requests (transactions) from the client $c$ (lightweight/common nodes) and replies to the client after the corresponding execution.
 The request from the client $out_c$ is the input to the delegate $in_i$.
 The timestamp is remarked as $t$ while the operation is as $o$.
-The node failure in the equation represents the failure caused by nodes, including both malicious and unconscious way.
+The node failure in the equation represents the failure caused by nodes, including both malicious and unconscious ways.
 The failure leads to the $retrans$ operation of the message. $retrans$ represents re-broadcasting the messages.
 Here are the parameters $o\in\mathcal{O}$, $c\in\mathcal{C}$, $i\in\mathcal{N}$, $r\in\mathcal{O'}$ and $m\in\mathcal{M}$.

 For the normal transition without $node\_faulty$, the client $c$ sends the requests to the delegate $i$ by executing $\mathsf{REQUEST}$ and $\mathsf{SEND}$.
-The request adds the needed messages in request to the $out_c$ and then invoking $\mathsf{SEND}$ to broadcast the request messages to all delegates.
-The delegate executes $\mathsf{RECEIVE}$ to add the request into its memory and executes some verification process to check the correctness of the format, the signature, the hash value, \textit{etc}.
-After that, the client then obtains the replied messages signed by delegates via $\mathsf{REPLY}$, and it includes the current view number $v$, timestamp $t$, delegate $i$, and client $c$.
-If the client is failed due to some reasons, the $retrans_c$ will be set $true$ to repeatedly invoke $\mathsf{SEND}$.
+The request adds the needed messages in the request to the $out_c$ and then invokes $\mathsf{SEND}$ to broadcast the request messages to all delegates.
+The delegate executes $\mathsf{RECEIVE}$ to add the request into its memory and executes the verification process to check the correctness of format, signature, hash value, \textit{etc}.
+After that, the client obtains the replied messages signed by the delegates via $\mathsf{REPLY}$, which includes the current view number $v$, timestamp $t$, delegate $i$, and client $c$.
+If the client is failed due to some reason, the $retrans_c$ will be set $true$ to repeatedly invoke $\mathsf{SEND}$.

 $\left.

 \right.$

 $\left .